So, I’ve gone keto.

 Nothing is “off limits” or forbidden.
 The focus is on healing, and what feels good in your body.
 What happens is that your body learns to prefer LCHF and “clean” eating, so typical Western foods just don’t feel that good.
 But after a while of eating this way, you actually need periodic “doses” of higher carbs.
 So if you’re craving a starchy vegetable, or some fruit, go for it.
 Your body needs it.
 In fact, if you want some birthday cake, or are out for a special dinner, you can choose to indulge; it may not be as nutritious, but there’s no harm if it’s once in a while.
 This is supposed to be a way of eating, for the long run.

 Many find they’re eating more food than they did when eating a standard diet– and often, it’s actually more calories.
 Even if you want to lose weight!
-When I started, before the surgery, I lost inches without even trying (since then, my body’s been focused on healing from that stressor, so no additional weight loss).
-A ketogenic diet speeds up your metabolism, so you can eat more and still lose weight.
+When I started, before the surgery, I lost inches without even trying; I then stalled while healing from the surgery and work stress, but then the shrinking continued.
+A ketogenic diet speeds up your metabolism, so I eat significantly more yet still lose body fat.
 It can also help you gain muscle.

 How low carb is low carb?